Deep Eddy Vodka to Close Dripping Springs Tasting Room

 “Deep Eddy Vodka is all about good times and bringing people together,” said brand director Julie Cole.
 “Austin is where this brand got its start, and we’re excited to bring more of that energy back to the city.”

-Heaven Hill said operations in Hays County will not be impacted and emphasized continued investment in local production, staffing, and partnerships.
+The company also said it is “actively looking at” investing in consumer experiences in Austin.
+Heaven Hill said operations in Hays County will not be impacted and emphasized continued investment in local production, staffing and partnerships.

-Visitors can still access the Dripping Springs tasting room through June 13.
+Visitors can continue to access the Dripping Springs tasting room through June 13.

 Founded in 2010 in Austin, Deep Eddy Vodka was acquired by Heaven Hill in 2015 and has since grown into a nearly 1.8 million nine-liter case brand.
 The company continues to expand its flavored vodka lineup, including the recent launch of Deep Eddy Espresso, which sold out shortly after release.